Web & Product Design

 First, stop thinking of your website as a digital brochure—a static, passive flyer that people might stumble upon.
 That’s a profoundly unhelpful model.

 A high-performing non-profit website is a machine.
-It's an active, goal-oriented tool engineered to perform specific jobs.
-If any part of the machine is broken, the whole operation fails.
+It’s an active, goal-oriented tool engineered to perform specific jobs.
+If any part of the machine breaks, the entire operation fails.

 Your website machine has three critical jobs.

-- Job 2: Recruit and Organise Volunteers (The Dispatch).
-It must provide a crystal-clear path for people who want to give their time, telling them exactly what's needed and how to sign up.
+• Job 2: Recruit and Organise Volunteers (The Dispatch).
+It must provide a crystal-clear path for people who want to give their time, clearly stating what’s needed and how to sign up.

 Most non-profit websites are terrible at all three.
-They hide the donation button, offer vague information about volunteering, and describe their mission in meaningless jargon.
+They hide the donation button, provide vague information about volunteering, and describe their mission in overly complex and meaningless jargon.
 They are broken machines.

 Audience First: Designing for the Holy Trinity